Commercial Payers → Implementation

 Plans and their partners will need to consider appropriate and effective strategies for recruiting individuals into the program.
 Multiple methods may be used for recruitment, including provider referrals.
 Effective recruiting strategies and methods for working with physicians are discussed in this section.

 Retaining plan members who have elected to participate in the program is an important program objective.
 Research has shown the longer a person stays in the program, the better their outcomes.
-This section provides statistics on retention and ideas to encourage continued participation.
+This section provides retention best practices, retention strategies in practice, and information on using incentives.